 There is a food court preset with vegan food, vegetarian food and food for carnivores.
 You can buy food with festival tokens.

 18+ wrist bands

 Are you 18, but look younger?
 Get your special 18+ wristband at the Information desk!
 If there is any doubt about your age at the bar, all you have to do is show your 18+ wristband to get your beer.
 But if we doubt your age and you don’t have a wristband, you will not be served any alcohol!
-So if you think you have a “baby face,” avoid discussions at the bar and get your 18+ wristband at the Information desk, which you can find at the entrance area of the building.
+So if you or your friends think you have a “baby face”, avoid discussions at the bar and get your 18+ wristband at the Information desk, which you can find at the entrance area of the building.

 The venue is accessible for people with disabilities.
 There will be no additional platform for people in weelchairs, but there are toilets with extra space and more.
 Since there are no lifts, it is not possible for people with disabilities or in weelchairs to access the balcony.

 The Sound Of Revolution is a festival organized and produced entirely by volunteers.
 So be nice, to us and to each other!
 Everyone is making an effort to make sure it’s a fun and enjoyable party.
-Drink plenty of water when it’s hot and don’t forget to eat during the evening.
+Drink plenty of water when it’s hot and don’t forget to eat.
 Take care of yourself and the people around you, on the festival grounds and in the rest of the city.
 Think about your ears and wear ear protection.
 Don’t harass people with other beliefs, just show them music lovers áre open-minded.

 The Sound Of Revolution makes an effort to get the best bands to Eindhoven.
 But unfortunately we cannot avoid accidents or a band has to cancel their whole tour.
 We can’t do refunds because your favorite band cancelled.